 Dr. Joseph Jaksy

 This month we’re featuring a portrait of Dr. Joseph Jaksy.
-In honor of the incredible activism we have seen around the country, we wanted to feature a subject who put his life on the line to help others.
 Dr. Jaksy was the physician for the founder of the Slovak People’s Party, the fascist regime that was complicit with the Nazis.
 He used his position of power to save Jewish people from deportation and death.
 He would bring in Jewish patients under the guise of illness, then hide them in his wards until he could get them to safety.
 With a group of friends, he devised a plan that included: finding shelter, providing money, food, and medical care, forging identification papers and falsifying medical records; and helping people get out of the country.